Tropical Storm Kammuri (2008)

-Severe Tropical Storm Kammuri, known in the Philippines as Tropical Storm Julian, was a weak but deadly tropical storm which impacted the Philippines, China, Vietnam, and Hong Kong in early August 2008.
+Severe Tropical Storm Kammuri, (Note: The name Kammuri was contributed by Japan (Japanese: カンムリ, [kã̠mːɯ̟ɾʲi]) and refers to the constellation Corona Borealis, the northern crown, in Japanese.) known in the Philippines as Tropical Storm Julian, was a weak but deadly tropical storm which impacted the Philippines, China, Vietnam, and Hong Kong in early August 2008.
 The ninth named storm of the 2008 Pacific typhoon season, Kammuri developed as a tropical depression on August 4 north of Luzon.
 The next day, the depression intensified into a tropical storm, resulting in the Japan Meteorological Agency naming it Kammuri.
 The following day, Kammuri reached its peak intensity with sustained winds of 50 kn before making landfall in Guangdong province, China.
 This would make Kammuri weaken into a tropical storm that evening, resulting in the JTWC issuing their last advisory on the system.
 Kammuri would later emerge in the Gulf of Tonkin the next day, making a second landfall over Guangxi province, China.
 After Kammuri made landfall, the JMA issued its final advisory on Kammuri.

 Heavy rains from Kammuri in Vietnam led to the loss of at least 100 lives and destroyed over 300 homes while damaging over 3,500 others.